Kshitij-D/CreditScoringDash/README.md

   3.XgBoost
   4.RandomForest

-The interface is command-line for now
+The interface is command-line for now(a temporary_gui is also present however is experimental)

 ![program_view](/misc/lol11.png)

+EXPERIMENTAL_GUI
 ![temp_GUI](/misc/lol12.png)